Altaba77/ngx-walkthrough/README.md

 # Demo

-A demo of the previous version was created to show (note that the attributes must be written in bracket now):
+A demo of the previous version was created to show (**Note**: that the attributes have been changed, see example bellow):
  * The 2 basic transparency overlay types in 3 demoes fitting the screenshot examples -  one basic template, one with arrows, and the last freestyle one using transclude.
  * The tip mode walkthrough
 [Demo can be found here](http://plnkr.co/edit/kHM9zHCxAA3gPYvedmdw?p=preview)